prantlf/astrobench-cli/README.md

 Available browsers are `'chrome'` and `'firefox'`.
 Available formats are `'text'` and `'json'`.

-The `verbose` output can be enabled either by `true` or by an object with following properties, which can suppress some output:
+The `verbose` output on the console can be enabled either by `true` or by an object with following properties, which can suppress some output:

 * `console: boolean` - can suppress browser console logging (default: `true`)
 * `network: boolean` - can suppress network request logging (default: `true`)

+An example of the test results.
+Benchmark properties `aborted`, `error`, `hz`, `stats` and `times` are described in the [Benchmark.js documentation]:

 ```json
 [